gdlc/STAT_COMP/INCLASS_10.md

   (2) Report proportion of male, average years of education and proportions of whites in each of the clusters, for each of the mixtures.

   **Proposed soultion**
-  Note: after looking at results I decided to add a gaussian approximation (i.e., 1 component) and also fitting 4 components.
+  Note: after looking at results I decided to add a gaussian approximation (i.e., 1 component), fitting also a 4-components mixture, and using a histogram instead of `density`.
+We will discuss the results in class.

   The functions `fitMixture` and `mixtureDensity` used below can be obtained from [here](https://github.com/gdlc/STAT_COMP/blob/master/EM_MIXTURES.md).